OpenElements/BenchScape/README.md

 the `pom.xml` of the module to see how the integration is working.
 Since the plugin is bound to the `verify` phase you can easily trigger a full execution by calling `./mvnw verify` on the root level of the repo (see build instruction) once the JMH Store server is running.

-## Kanban board

-The Kanban board for the project can be found here: https://github.com/orgs/OpenElements/projects/1

 ## Azure deployment for main branch